douglasawebster/traffic-control/final-project/draft-report.md

 For the last part of this project I worked on an elementary prototype focusing on data collection and visualization.
 The prototype utilizes the streetlight data that was presented earlier in the report as well as a traffic API, the MQTT message protocol, and Node-red.

 I choose a small subset of streetlights along Torrey Pines Road from the `streetlight-json.json` file (shown below).
 The streetlight identification numbers were then hard coded into the python file that can be found in `mqtt-pub-sub/mqtt_pub.py `.
 Using these predetermined identification numbers I queried the `streetlight-json.json` file to obtain the coordinate information.
 Once I had extracted the coordinates I made a call to an API provided by `https://developer.tomtom.com`.
 This API returns live traffic information given a set of coordinates.
-This data was used to simulate the data that the streetlight sensors would be recording.
+This data was used to simulate the data that the streetlight sensors would be recording if this system was to be implemented.

 ![Alt Text](img/mqtt-streetlights.png)